-Loan to Value Ratio (LVR) is the percentage of the property value that you are borrowing.
-For example if you have a $100,000 unit and you borrow $80,000 then you have an 80% LVR.
+Loan to Value Ratio is the percentage of your property’s value that you are borrowing.
+For example, if you have a $600,000 apartment and you borrow $450,000 then you have a 75% loan to value ratio.

 Assessment of Property Value

-In order to work out your LVR, the property you are looking to purchase must first be valued.
+In order to work out your loan to value ratio, the property you are looking to purchase must first be valued by a professional valuer.

-- The size of your dwelling as well as the size of the land that the property stands on
+- The size of your home as well as the size of the land the property stands on

-- The type of property the dwelling is (eg: unit, house, semi, commercial office etc)
+- The type of property (eg: unit, house, semi, commercial office etc)

 - The location of the property

 - The condition of the property

 Impact of Loan to Value Ratio on mortgages